brimdata/zed/docs/formats/zed.md

 The type order of two map types is as follows is
 * the type order of their key types,
-* or if they are the same, then the order of their key types.
+* or if they are the same, then the order of their value types.

 ### 2.5 Union